• Default font size

 A:

 The HAT is calculated based on the accommodation charge that has been disclosed by the hotel when marketing its package deals.
-If the accommodation charge is not disclosed, the HAT will be calculated by reference to the price of the accommodation of the same grade of room on the date of stay at the time of selling the package.
+If the accommodation charge is not disclosed or the accommodation in the package is marketed as free, the HAT will be calculated by reference to the price of the accommodation of the same grade of room on the date of stay at the time of selling the package.
 Hotels must keep all information about the price of the accommodation for future inspection.

 back to top